 Expert advice on dealing with an alcoholic parent

 If you are uncertain whether your parent is addicted to alcohol, we can help you to identify the signs and symptoms of a drinking problem.
-We will also look at how best to manage an alcoholic parent to make sure that the entire family doesn’t have to live with the effects of the addiction.
+We will also look at how best to manage an alcoholic parent or alcoholic parents to make sure that the entire family doesn’t have to live with the effects of the addiction.

 The signs of alcohol addiction